MBuchalik/react-controller-pattern/README.md

 }
 ```

+Now, whenever a developer looks at your component, he or she can clearly see that `userName` is meant to be accessed in the JSX.
+If we had data structures or helper functions inside our Controller that aren't meant to be called in the JSX, we would simply not return them from the Controller.

 ### State

-In theory, we could use state just like in our regular component, and just return it from our Controller:
+We could use state just like in our regular component, and return it from our Controller:

 ```ts
 function useController(props: Props): Controller {